VadimFront-end/Parser-for-json-data/README.md

-That parser program for file data. json.
+That parser program for file data.json.
-The task is located in the task file.
+The task is located in the task.docx file.